Geroscientists Aim to Add Years to Our Lives and Life to Our Years

-Summary: A geroscientist is a new breed of researcher who aims to defeat human aging.
-What these researchers have in the pipeline just may surprise you.
-[Cover photo: Pavel Chagochkin.]
+Summary: A geroscientist is a new breed of a researcher who aims to understand and defeat human aging using a branch of study called geroscience.
+What these longevity researchers have in the pipeline just may surprise you.
+[This article first appeared on the website LongevityFacts.com.
+Author: Brady Hartman. ]

 A new breed of a researcher called the geroscientist is striving to end aging as we know it.